scepter914/autoware-rosbag-foxglove-visualization/README.md

 3. Open foxglove studio with the output rosbag2.

+If you need analyze in detail, you can analyze topic data by using rosbag2-api.
+You can access to topic data of rosbag2 easily by [rosbag2](https://github.com/scepter914/rosbag2-loader-py).

 ### Use Case 2.
 Visualization for comparison between component development

 1. Make original result rosbag as same as Use Case 1.